-Modifications and Adaptations

-Grades K-2

-You'll need: Scarves, balls of various sizes.

-You can play: outside, in the gym, on the blacktop

-Game 1

-Tails

-Provide a scarf to all participating learners.
-Learners should tuck the scarf in to their pocket or waistband so the 'tail' reaches their knees.
-On a signal, all learners play against each other to try and take the tail from another player.
-When this happens, the tail is passed back to the player and they can tuck the tail back in and rejoin the game.
+Modifications Grades 2-3 Game 1 Tails Provide a scarf to all participating learners.
+Learners should tuck the scarf into their pocket or waistband so the 'tail' reaches their knees.
+On a signal, all learners play against each other to try and take a tail from another player.
+When a tail is taken, the tail is thrown into air for it's origial owner to retrieve, and put back into their waistband or pocket.
+Notes: when replacing a tail, have the learner drop onto one knee so it is clear that they are not in play; if a learner doesn't have a pocket or waistband, a belt can be fashioned from scarves or pinnies to tuck the tail into Game 2 Catching Challenges Provide a selection of balls and other objects (such as scarves, badminton birdies and beanbags) for the learners to choose.

-Note: Learners can become frustrated when their tail is pulled while they are try to 'reload'.
-In this instance, designate a space (hoops on the side of the space or touching the wall) or a pose (dropping to one knee) to indicate a 'reload zone'.

-Additionally, if any learner does not have a pocket or waistband they can hold the scarf.
-If any learner is doing this, they must only hold the scarf gently and be reminded that if they feel someone pulling the scarf they must let it go.

-Game 2

-Catching challenges

-Provide a selection of balls and other objects (such as scarves, badminton birdies and bean bags) for the learners to choose.
 When everyone has an object, instruct the learners to try various challenges that involve catching that object.
-For example:

-- · throw with one hand and catch with the other

-- throw up and spin around

-- · throw at the wall and catch the rebound

-- throw up and clap as many times as possible

-- throw and jump three times before catching

-If a learner would like to exchange their item to make it easier or more difficult at any time they may do so.

-Game 3

-Elastic Band

-Working with one other person, choose an object to throw back and forth.
+For example: - throw with one hand, and catch with the other - throw the object in the air and spin around - throw the object in the air and clap as many times as possible - throw and jump three times before catching At any point, a learner can exchange their item to make the tasks easier or more difficult Game 3 Elastic Band Working with one other person, choose an object to throw back and forth.
 Standing opposite each other, begin throwing and catching the item back and forth.
 When a catch is completed successfully, the learners take a step back.
 If a catch is not completed successfully, the learners return to the starting position.